Thriftpy/thriftpy/README.rst

   as module, you may also use ``from pingpong_thrift import PingService`` to import specific object from the thrift module.

-- Pure python implemention.
+- Pure python implementation.
 No longer need to compile & install the 'thrift' package.
 All you need is thriftpy and thrift file.

 - Easy RPC server/client setup.